glynfinck/CALVIN/mechanical.md

 ### Major Mechanical Components:
 #### **Main Chassis**
 The main chassis is fabricated out of 3mm thick hardboard fabricated from a laser cutter and assembled with meccano pieces and hot glue.
-The chassis has many holes cut into it to allow wires and ziplines to weave through it.
+The chassis has many holes cut into it to allow wires and zipties to weave through it.
 <img src="images/Robot_Drawing_CHASSIS.PNG"  width="667" height="537" align="middle" />

 #### **Arm**